Dental anatomy: Developmental groove

 The teeth demonstrating the fewest developmental grooves are the mandibular central and lateral incisors.

 However, the canines show the most prominent developmental grooves, because they have robust anchorage to the bone.

 Embrasures

 Embrasures are triangularly shaped spaces located between the proximal surfaces of adjacent teeth.
 The borders of embrasures are formed by the interdental papilla of the gingiva, the adjacent teeth, and the contact point where the two teeth meet.
 There are four embrasures for every contact area: facial (also called labial or buccal), lingual (or palatal), occlusal or incisal, and cervical or interproximal space.
 The cervical embrasure usually is filled by the interdental papilla from the gingiva; in the absence of adequate gingival tissue a black angle, or Angularis Nigra is visible.

 Embrasures have three functions.
 They form spillways between teeth to direct food away from the gingiva.
 Also, they provide a mechanism for teeth to be more self cleansing.
-Lastly, they protect the gingiva from undue frictional trauma but also providing the proper degree of stimulation to the tissues.
+Lastly, they protect the gingiva from undue frictional trauma but also provide the proper degree of stimulation to the tissues.